guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 >```
 >The value always have to be within a quote, anything that's not in quote is considered a variable.

-`{{ | }}` --> pipe function, used to chain the functions available in the go and it supply the first function output as the input to the next function.
+`{{ | }}` <span style="color: #3588E9">--></span> pipe function, used to chain the functions available in the go and it supply the first function output as the input to the next function.
 Pipeline allows to pipe multiple functions one after the other.

 ```shell
 {{ .Values.image.repository | upper | quote }}